 Over the years our web design and development projects required the addition of utility features not available in WordPress.
 The plugins listed here have been tried and tested, and have now become staples in our arsenal.
-The following is our list of the top 10 WordPress utility plugins of 2018.
+The following is our list of the top 10 WordPress utility plugins for 2020.

 1. Advanced Database Cleaner

 Keeping the database tidy doesn’t have to be just a springtime cleaning task.
 With the Advanced Database Cleaner, website maintenance is a lot easier.
 It features an automated process that will remove unused data from the database (including Revisions, Drafts, Auto Drafts, Trash Posts, Pending Comments, Spam Comments, Trash Comments, Orphan Postmeta, Orphan Commentmeta, Orphan Relationships, and Dashboard Transient Feed).
 It will also automate optimization of the database, which can be scheduled hourly, twice a day, daily, weekly, or monthly.

 A unique feature of the PRO plugin version is that it will scan the WordPress database and find orphan tables.
 It will also scan the options table and find orphan options.
 Once identified, the process of removing the orphan data is a breeze.